Playwright Locators Best Practices

 Using Filters

 When using a locator() method, you can make the locator more unique by providing a second argument filtering the output.
-Or use a filter() method that has an identical behavior.
+Or use a filter() method, which has an identical behavior.

 Example:

-filter() method also can be applied to user-facing locators.
+The filter() method can also be applied to user-facing locators.

 Example: